ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 1. `./Print_Master_Compounds_List.pl` merges the default and plantdefault files, applies modifications, and creates the master file.
 2. `./Print_Master_Compartments_List.pl` merges the default and plantdefault file and creates the master file.
-3. `./Print_Master_Reactions_List.pl` merges the default and plantdefault files, applies modifications, and creates the master file.
+3. `./Print_Master_Reactions_From_Files.pl` merges the default and plantdefault files, applies modifications, checks reaction mass and charge balance, and creates the master file.
-4. `./Update_Reaction_Status.pl` checks reaction mass and charge balance and updates reactions used in model templates.
 5. `./Build_Biochem_JSON.pl master-2015a` creates a Biochemistry object with the ID master-2015a and exports it to a JSON file.

 ## Compound file format